appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 APPSMITH_DB_URL=mongodb://appsmithadmin:Something%40123@1.3.4.5:27017/appsmith?retryWrites=true
 ```

-To learn how to URL encode your username and password, see [Encode to URL-encoded format](https://www.urlencoder.org/).
+For more information about how to URL encode your username and password, see [Encode to URL-encoded format](https://www.urlencoder.org/).

 </dd>